nsklaus/amiwb/README.md

-amiwb scans `/usr/local/share/amiwb/icons/def_icons/` at start. files like "def_zip.info" or "def_mp3.info" are automatically picked up and will be used as default icon for the filetype. and it looks for iconify icons in  `/usr/local/share/amiwb/icons/` general settings are in file `~/.config/amiwb/amiwbrc`.
+amiwb scans `/usr/local/share/amiwb/icons/def_icons/` at start. files like "def_zip.info" or "def_mp3.info" are automatically picked up and will be used as default icon for the filetype. and it looks for iconify icons in  `/usr/local/share/amiwb/icons/`.
+the general settings are in file `~/.config/amiwb/amiwbrc`.

-shortcuts, all use the "super" key.
+shortcuts, all use the "super" key. (check the menus).
 example:
 - `super+shift+R` hot-restarts amiwb
 - `super+E` calls the "execute command" dialog